Schraiber/hardyweinberg/README.md

 of two parameters, corresponding to the alpha and beta parameters of the Beta distribution.

 ## Inbreeding coefficients per individual and per chromosome

+To use composite likelihood to estimate an F per each individual and each chromosome, use the function `F_per_chrom`.
+The output is a matrix giving an estimate of F for each chromosome (columns) of each individual (rows).

+It may be desirable to obtain block jackknife confidence intervals for these estimates.
+This can be done using the functions `jackkife_F` (which expects a VCF file with only a SINGLE chromosome) or `jackknife_F_genome` (which will perform the operation genome-wide).
+Note that these require as input the size of the block to remove, in base pairs.
+These functions can take quite a long time to run.

+## Citation
+If you use this code, please cite this paper:
+Schraiber, Joshua G., Stephannie Shih, and Montgomery Slatkin.
+"Genomic tests of variation in inbreeding among individuals and among chromosomes."
+Genetics 192.4 (2012): 1477-1482.